s-zeid/portal/README.markdown

 1. Copy `index.php` and `portal-data` to your document root or whatever folder you want to install it in.
 2. Rename `portal-data/settings.yaml.dist` to `portal-data/settings.yaml`.
 3. Edit that file to change the settings and add sites.
+(Documentation for `settings.yaml` is contained within itself.)
 4. Add icons to `portal-data/icons` and `portal-data/icons/small`.
    Corresponding icons in both folders should have the same file names.
 Icons in `portal-data/icons` should be 32x32 pixels in size, and icons in